 Halloween decor can also be practical as well as spookily stylish!
 This creepy skeleton lamp is a great accessory to light up your porch or to illuminate your outdoor Halloween party - or to leave on to let the trick-or-treaters that you're home.
 Plus it's solar-powered, meaning it can be placed anywhere you like.
 Treat your friends dressed in skeleton costumes to this one-of-a-kind spook!

 Outdoor Fall Wonderland

 So you've already lured your guests in with your creative "welcome" sign near the driveway, now it's time to wow them.
 Granted, this part takes a lot of time and effort, but the payoff of cool pictures you can post to Instagram is worth it.
-Create a spooky fall wonderland scene with over- the- top amounts of carved Jack- O- Lanterns, warm colored flowers, leaves, and tons of garland draped over your doorway.
+Create a spooky fall wonderland scene with over- the- top amounts of carved Jack- O- Lanterns, warm-colored flowers, leaves, and tons of garland draped over your doorway.
 You can also use the same decor around your serving table if you choose to have your party outdoors.
-The best part of this decor is that you can leave it out for a few weeks, so you can enjoy it for more time than just your party.
+The best part of this decor is that you can leave it out for a few weeks so that you can enjoy it for more time than just your party.

 Low-cost Halloween Cushion Covers

 Get them here!